bug400/capasm/README.md

 Upload LIF images for the HP-75 are created in almost the same manner as for the Series 80 computers.
 However, the command line parameter *-m 75* is required for *capasm* and *caplif*.

 *caplif* adds an HP-75 RAM file header to the assembled LEX file and stores it in the file system of the Upload LIF image with the file type 0xE089 (HP75 LEX file).
-The default file name in the directory entry is the name of the binary object file without suffix.
-This Upload LIF image file has a standard volume header and can be used with the [EMU-75 Emulator](http://www.jeffcalc.hp41.eu/emu71/index.html) of J-F Garnier.
+The default file name in the directory entry is the name of the binary object file without a suffix.
+This upload LIF image file has a standard volume header and can be used with the [EMU-75 Emulator](http://www.jeffcalc.hp41.eu/emu71/index.html) of J-F Garnier.